Introduction

 This section provides fields for information required when licensing an image.

-Read also the page about rights information.
+Read also the section about rights information.

 Rights Usage Terms